 In 2020, a “Handbook for accepting employees with disabilities” was created to summarize the key points for smooth acceptance of employees with disabilities by the workplace, and is distributed internally through the “website for employment of persons with disabilities”.

-Employees by Region (As of February 28, 2022)
+Employees by Region (As of February 29, 2024)

 We believe that we need to have the right knowledge and understanding to ensure that false knowledge, understanding and assumptions do not harm LGBTQ parties or hinder their exercise of abilities.

 As a first step, we conducted employee awareness surveys in fiscal 2018 and 2019, and 96% of respondents positively responded to a question asking if they understood that prejudice and incomprehensible behavior against LGBT are human rights issues.
-We will continue to work to gain a broad understanding of human rights.

-Gender ratios in new hires (FY2021)
+Gender ratios in new hires (FY2023 results only for new graduates)

 Total | |